 - 2012 – as much as 69% of social referrals were Dark Social, according to Alexis’ research alongside Chartbeat

-- 2018 – in a content trends report we did with Buzzsumo, we found that Dark Social sharing was at 65%, still overthrowing all public sharing
+- In a content trends report we did with Buzzsumo, we found that Dark Social sharing was at 65%, still overthrowing all public sharing

-- 2018 – through our research for our whitepaper, we saw that, on average, 10% of the traffic to the website comes from shares on private channels, which is a big percentage for websites with large amounts of traffic
+- Through our research for our whitepaper, we saw that, on average, 10% of the traffic to the website comes from shares on private channels, which is a big percentage for websites with large amounts of traffic

-- 2018 – only 29% of shares are made through share buttons vs. 71% of shares made through Copying & Pasting a link on a browser or a private channel
+- Only 29% of shares are made through share buttons vs. 71% of shares made through Copying & Pasting a link on a browser or a private channel

 - 2019 – in a study led by We Are Social, it was found that 63% of people prefer to share content on dark social channels